Updated: Sep 15

 Harvesting and storing

-Spaghetti squash is ready for harvest when the outside of the rind has turned a light tan to golden yellow.
+You'll know it's the right time to harvest your mature fruits when the outside of the hard rinds have turned a light tan to golden yellow.

-Store your spaghetti squash in a dry location that has a temperature between 55-60°F (12-15°C).
+It's a good idea to store your harvest in a dry place that has a cool room temperature between 55-60°F (12-15°C).
 When stored under these conditions, your squash will keep for several months.